About your kidneys

-The symptoms of an acute kidney infection often develop quickly over a few hours or a day and may include:
+The symptoms of a kidney infection vary from mild to severe.
+Symptoms can develop over a few hours or over the course of a day and may include:

-- pain in your lower back, abdomen (tummy) or side (it may be only on one side)
+- pain in your back, abdomen (tummy) or sides (it may be only on one side)

 If you have any of these symptoms, contact your GP.

-Your GP will ask about your symptoms and examine you.
-He or she may also ask you about your medical history.
-Your GP will ask you to provide a urine sample.
-He or she will usually do a 'dipstick' test to confirm if you have a urinary infection.
-Your GP may send your urine sample to a laboratory to find out which type of bacteria is causing the infection.
+Your GP will talk to you about your symptoms and medical history.
+They will examine you and ask you to give a urine sample.
+The urine sample can be tested to see if you have an infection.
+This is sometimes called a 'dipstick' test.
+A urine sample may also be sent to a laboratory to find out which type of bacteria is causing the infection.

-In you have a severe kidney infection, your GP may recommend you go into hospital for further tests and treatment.
-Other tests may include:
+If you have a severe kidney infection, you may go to hospital for more tests, including: